 The university cannot unilaterally eliminate salary increases for faculty and staff.
 There are five labor unions on campus representing faculty and staff, each with a separately negotiated labor contract that stipulates the annual salary increases that the university is legally obligated to honor for each group.
 These increases are important, both to help us attract and retain talented faculty and staff and to keep pace with cost of living and market increases.
-It is important to note that in recent years the salary increases negotiated in the labor contracts have gotten smaller in recognition of the challenging budget situation.
-For example, in 2020 the faculty labor agreement included a 2.125 percent annual pay increase.
+It is important to note that in recent years the salary increases negotiated in the labor contracts have gotten smaller in recognition of the challenging budget situation (e.g., in FY2020, faculty and officers of administration received a 2.125 percent annual pay increase).
+In recognition of the challenging budget situation created by the COVID-19 pandemic, the faculty labor agreement for FY2021 does not include an annual salary increase.

-Why are we constructing so many new buildings if we have such large budget issues?
+• Why are we constructing so many new buildings if we have such large budget issues?
 Isn't this driving tuition up?